BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_7_Accessing_Bitcoind_with_Java.md

 ### Creating an Address

-You can create a new address attaching a specific label to it, as well as dump the private key for a specific address:
+You can create a new address on your wallet attaching a specific label to it, as well as dump the private key for a specific address.
+For more information about the wallet setup, you can check [3.3: Setting Up Your Wallet](03_3_Setting_Up_Your_Wallet.md).

 ```java
   String address = rpcClient.getNewAddress("Learning-Bitcoin-from-the-Command-Line");
   System.out.println("New Address: " + address);